sWMAveholz/KP-Haskell/README.md

 In conclusion the programming languages Haskell and Golang differ in many points.

-To mention here is, that Haskell is a purely funtional language while Golang only apply functional priciples.
+To mention here is, that Haskell is a purely functional language while Golang only apply functional priciples.
 From this many differences can be derived.
 Golang supports also other programming styles.

 Only in some points the languages are similar.
 The here elaborated similarities are the type inferece and the first class functions.